Banking Basics

 Wise vs Monzo: Bank account types

-Both Monzo and Wise can offer different types of bank accounts, which are both free and have monthly fees.
+Monzo and Wise offer different types of bank accounts, which are free or have monthly fees.
 Check them out below.

 Monzo account types